 New Innovation funding at the Speed of Translation

-Coronavirus COVID-19 test kit
+Coronavirus test cartridge

 This is the first round of i4i FAST Awards and will initially run as a pilot scheme.
 The Awards provide between £15k to £50k of funding for projects that can last between 3 to 6 months.
 FAST Awards are designed to have a rapid turnaround, and decisions to fund will be made within 6 to 8 weeks.